"Someone heard us?" Saché's voice dropped down to a whisper. The grenades can be stopped, she reminded herself. We can hold out here if we need to.

 “Well, now that Briné has gotten the speeder door open, I think we should conserve.
 Turn it off.”

 Then she heard Losté’s response near her other ear: “There’s store houses near here.
-If we don’t eat soon, we’re going to have serious trouble.”
+Easy opportunity to eat, and much more than we had this morning.”

 “Half an hour’s walk.”